Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Communication Problem

 and two decoding functions

 The code is restricted as the encoding functions are independent of previous receive signals.
-In the following $n_l$ denotes the number of occurrences of the network state $l$ in $n$ channel uses and $\tau_l$ is defined as $\tau_l=n_l/n$.
+In the following $n_l$ denotes the number of occurrences of the network state $l$ in $n$ channel uses and $\tau_l$ is defined as the ratio $\tau_l=n_l/n$.
+The achievable rates are defined as all rate pairs $(R_{1\text{-}3},R_{3\text{-}1})$ for which a code can be constructed that allows to approach $(R_{1\text{-}3},R_{3\text{-}1})$ arbitrarily close while the probability of an error can be made arbitrarily small.